kortessis/Nonlinear-Dynamics-and-Environmental-Variability/README.md

 EndogenousVsExogenousCycles.m <- Estimates the variance scaling relationship using Markov simulations of the model and illustrated in figure 2.

+viridis.m <- The "viridis" colormap used in figure creation.

 ## SupplementalCode Folder Contents
 Files in the folder SupplementalCode are used to reproduce empirical analyses of the variance partition.
 The code in this folder is for use in the R programming language.